 5 Lessons Moving to UK Taught Me About Life

-We have been back to Singapore from the UK for almost 4 years, and yet my husband and I still struggle with the busy lifestyle we currently have back home.
+We have been back to Singapore from the UK for few years, and yet my husband and I still struggle with the busy lifestyle we currently have back home.
 Years seem to pass faster, and the days have become shorter.
 I asked myself at times, why on earth are we trying to go so fast?

 Somehow people seems like have an addiction with speed and being busy.
 We often say and hear "I am so busy", “I wish I could start doing that, but I am too busy.”
 Even the kids are overscheduled with activities and classes.